 Digital Products Rule Adopted

-The Department of Revenue adopted a new digital products rule, which will be effective March 28, 2013.
+The Department of Revenue adopted a new digital products rule, which was effective March 28, 2013.
 Additionally, the Department adopted a new computer hardware rule and a computer software rule.
-This rule making effort can be found on our Rule Making Agenda page under WSR 13-06-15.

 Questions and Answers